Ghislaine Maxwell defense working from familiar playbook in cross-examination of accusers

 - Oops!Something went wrong.Please try again later.

-Attorneys for accused sex-trafficker Ghislaine Maxwell, echoing prior high-profile sexual abuse cases, launched a legal offensive against prosecution witnesses before presenting their defense.
+NEW YORK — Attorneys for accused sex trafficker Ghislaine Maxwell, echoing prior high-profile sexual abuse cases, launched a legal offensive against prosecution witnesses before presenting their defense.

-From opening arguments to cross-examination, lawyers for Maxwell — accused of procuring underage girls for sexual predator Jeffrey Epstein — focused on the witnesses’ past drug and alcohol use or mental illness, while suggesting in some cases their haunted memories were motivated by money.
+From opening arguments to cross-examination, lawyers for Maxwell — accused of procuring underage girls for convicted sex offender Jeffrey Epstein — focused on the witnesses’ past drug and alcohol use or mental illness, while suggesting in some cases they were motivated by money.

 Prosecution witnesses identified only as Kate and Carolyn, on cross-examination, were asked about their cocaine use and their drinking — and its possible effect on their testimony.

-“Fair to say that using and abusing those substances over a 10-year period has had an impact on your memory, correct?” asked Sternheim to Kate.
+“Fair to say that using and abusing those substances over a 10-year period has had an impact on your memory, correct?”
+Sternheim asked Kate.

 “It has not had an impact on the memories I have always had,” she responded.